 - Author Appeal: There's a lot of Scottish floating around Who since he took over.
 Between the Scottish Amy Pond, the Scottish-sounding Twelfth Doctor, and subtle references about Scotland in various forms (Strax's favorite hobby is regular bar fights in Glasgow, Amy chalking up her temper in "Asylum of the Daleks" to being Scottish) he seems to be doing to Scotland what Russell T Davies did to Wales during his tenure.

-- Canon Welding: According to producers at Big Finish, Steven was in charge of the push to bring newer monster and characters to the classic (audio) series.
-Up until 2015, Big Finish were not allowed to use characters from the 2005 revival series.
-Due to Moffat, we'll now get encounters such as the Eighth Doctor meeting River Song, and the Fifth Doctor fighting the Weeping Angels!
+- Canon Welding: Moffat was a big part of the push to erase the imaginary line between the new series and the old one.
+According to producers at Big Finish, Steven was in charge of the push to bring revival-era monsters and characters to the main BF series.
+Up until 2015, Big Finish were not allowed to use characters from the 2005 revival series, but thanks to Moffat (and Russell T. Davies) Big Finish can now have modern monsters meet early Doctors, and the New Series novel line can use classic supporting and spin-off characters, so the Eighth Doctor can meet the Weeping Angels and the Twelfth team up with Benny Summerfield.

 - Crack Fic: He likes to indulge in really silly stories in the Doctor Who Magazine Q&A section.
 Highlights include a comedy bit about the Silence, an encounter between Amy and the Twelfth Doctor ("You've managed to lose that accent") and a very out-there Delgado Master/Gomez Master ship-ficlet.
 None of which are meant to be taken as Word of God, of course.